 Beginning our journey, we have a non-profit company – Keep Atlanta Beautiful.
 Partnering with the city and county government, private industries, and local community groups, Keep Atlanta Beautiful works to restore the city to one of the most beautiful cities.

-To refresh the community, they work to solve littering problems and graffiti issues.
+Refreshes the community by solving littering and graffiti issues.
 To help decrease litter around the community, Keep Atlanta Beautiful provides free cleanup supplies to neighborhoods wanting to improve their community.
 Working with the Department of Public Works, they help communities order, install, and maintain trashcans – preventing littering options.
 Refreshing the city from graffiti, Keep Atlanta Beautiful provides free recycled paint for paint-overs in public spaces.

 Continuing our journey is Nobis Works.
 This company not only works to recycle and upcycle materials donated, but also provides job opportunities for people with disabilities and other employment barriers.

-Nobis Works was started in1975.
+Gives opportunities to people with disabilities.
+Nobis Works was started in 1975.
 The non-profit was started by two women, Bobbie Knopf and Joyce Slaughter, who realized that opportunities for special needs students were very limited after high school graduation.
 This was when the founders reached out to Tommy Nobis – known for his devotion to the Special Olympics and people with disabilities.
 Nobis was an Atlanta Falcons All Pro Linebacker, and spent his life after football helping people with disabilities find meaningful employment.

 The last location on our journey through Atlanta area companies is Lifecycle Building Center.
 LBC (Lifecycle Building Center) is a 501(c)3 non-profit organization, meaning this organization is recognized by the IRS as being tax-exempt.
 LBC’s mission is to make the building industry more efficient and sustainable.

+Sells recycled building materials.
 Lifecycle Building Center operates a retail store (warehouse) of building materials to generate income that is used for grassroot community outreach programs.
 Their prices are between 50 - 85% less than the typical retail cost of new material.
 Their products range from cabinets and flooring to windows and doors.
 They do have a specific list of items they accept for donation.
-View the list

 These companies are not the only ones in the Atlanta area working to create a more useful and healthy environment to live in.
 Recycling – whether it is placing a plastic bottle in a recycling container or buying used instead of new – helps our community landfill shrink in size and helps keep our environment healthy.